aws/aws-app-mesh-examples/walkthroughs/howto-k8s-multiple-listeners/README.md

 ## Overview
 This example illustrates usage of multiple listeners using AppMesh on EKS.
-This walkthrough will create two NLBs that we will route requests to a Virtual Gateway with two listeners on port 8080 and 8090.
+This walkthrough will create two NLBs (see issue https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/2234 as to why we create two NLBs) that will route requests to a Virtual Gateway with two listeners on port 8080 and 8090.
 The Virtual Gateway will route these requests through a Virtual Router that ports those over to a Virtual Node.
 We should be able to receive "hello world" responses on both ports 8080 and 8090.

 ## Prerequisites
 1. [Walkthrough: App Mesh with EKS](../eks/)